-Develops architectural communication skills through application of advanced skills of perception, analysis, design development and presentation.
-Freehand and drafted drawing techniques, plus model making, rendering, and projections combine to form a skill base for successful 2D and 3D communication of architectural ideas.
+This course develops students' architectural communication skills through the application of advanced skills of perception, analysis, design development and presentation.
+It covers topics including freehand and drafted drawing techniques, plus model making, rendering, and projections which combine to form a skill base for successful 2D and 3D communication of architectural ideas.

 1. Development of freehand drawing skills to represent architectural elements and contexts, and for exploration of design alternatives

 2. Development of freehand and technical drafting for design exploration and verification;